pyflosic/pyflosic/README.md

 * Jens Kortus

 ## Citation
-If you use the pyflosic within a sienfific article or contribution please cite following article.
+If you use the pyflosic within a sienfific article or contribution please cite the following article.